Sebowski1/roadtools/README.md

 1. Download the `.zip` from [Blender Market](https://blendermarket.com/your-addon).
 2. In Blender: `Edit > Preferences > Add-ons > Install...`
 3. Select the `.zip` and enable **Road Tools**.

+# Setup
+To get started creating your roads, in the 3d-viewport open the 'N' Panel, click the 'Road Tools' Subpanel and press the 'Add new road object' button.